tiy-durham-fe-2015/curriculum/lectures/week5/1-monday-5.md

 ### Hard Mode

+Allow resize of element(s)

+Create a toolbar that allows me to add more elements to the page

+### Nightmare Mode

+Make the element(s) text or images instead of just placeholders

 When I click the text, show a dialog (or something) that lets me edit the text.

 When I click the image, show a dialog (or something) that lets me edit the image URL.

-Create a toolbar that allows me to add more text or images to the slide.

-### Nightmare Mode
+Allow rotating of element(s)

 Figure out how to enable users to resize elements (not just move them)